syncfusion-content/blazor-docs/blazor/chart/how-to/dynamic-points.md

 **Step 3**

-Remove a point from the existing chart data source if the same location was clicked.
-Create a method, `IsSamePoint`, to check whether the point obtained from [ChartMouseClick](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.ChartEvents.html#Syncfusion_Blazor_Charts_ChartEvents_ChartMouseClick) already exists in the data source.
-If the point exists, remove it from the data source.
+To remove a point from the existing chart data source, click on it.
+To do so, create a method `IsSamePoint` to check whether the point obtained from [ChartMouseClick](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.ChartEvents.html#Syncfusion_Blazor_Charts_ChartEvents_ChartMouseClick) already exists in the data source.
+If the point exists in the data source, it should be removed.

 ```
     public void MouseClick(ChartMouseEventArgs args)